On Hop-Constrained Steiner Trees in Tree-Like Metrics: Introduction

+{We give polynomial-time algorithms that optimally solve the \kST problem in certain tree-like metrics.
+Our main and most general result is a dynamic program (DP) for metrics with treewidth $\omega$ with a running time of~$n^{O(\omega k)}$.
+As stepping stones towards this result, we first present some key techniques by considering algorithms for simpler metrics, namely the path metric and tree metric.
+Later, we show how to utilize our general algorithm for (bicriteria) approximation algorithms for other metric spaces.}

-\textit{Our Results.} In \Cref{sec:DPline}, we give a quite simple exact algorithm for the path metric which runs in polynomial time, even when $k$ is part of the input. \begin{theorem} On path metrics, \kST can be solved exactly in time $O(kn^5)$. \end{theorem}
+In \Cref{sec:DPline}, we give a quite simple exact algorithm for \kST on the path metric with running time $O(kn^5)$, where $n$ is the number of vertices and $k$ the number of hops.
+Thus, the algorithm retains the polynomial running time even when $k$ is part of the input.

-Our main result is a dynamic program (DP) for metrics with bounded tree\-width. {In \Cref{sec:DPtrees}, we first consider the special case of tree metrics.
-Here, cells are indexed by a vertex~$v$ as well as $2k$ additional vertices.
-The latter represent possible parents of~$v$ at different depths in a \kST.
-Specifically, for each depth in this Steiner tree, there is one possible parent in $T[v]$ and one outside, where $T[v]$ denotes the subtree (w.r.t. the tree metric) rooted at $v$.}
+In \Cref{sec:DPtrees}, we consider the special case of tree metrics, {i.e., graphs {with} treewidth one, establishing the essential building blocks for our general algorithm in a more accessible setting.} The running time of our algorithm for tree metrics is $n^{O(k)}$.

+Let us give a few high-level insights for our algorithm on tree metrics.
+A tree metric naturally lends itself to recursive computation based on the structure {of the underlying tree}, so we compute an optimal {partial} solution for a sub-tree rooted at some vertex $v$ (denoted by $T[v]$) {by using the solutions of its children}.
+We index a dynamic programming cell by $v$ {and beyond that---as more information is required on how to connect the subtree to the remainder of the tree---}by $2k$ additional vertices which represent possible parents of~$v$ at different depths in a~\kST. {We refer to these $2k$ additional vertices as \emph{anchoring guarantees}} and for each possible depth in the $k$-hop Steiner tree, there is one anchoring guarantee inside of~$T[v]$ and one outside. {The crucial decision that the DP needs to make is how to correctly propagate these anchoring guarantees when advancing in the recursion.}

+{Finally,} in \Cref{sec:DPboundedTW}, we present {our main result,} the general version of our dynamic program that applies to all graph metrics {with} bounded treewidth.
+Specifically, our algorithm computes the optimal \kST for metrics {with} treewidth $\omega$ in time $n^{O(\omega k)}$. {To this end, we consider a so-called \emph{nice tree decomposition} of the {input graph}, a specifically structured tree whose nodes are \emph{bags} containing at most $\omega+1$ {input vertices}, and index our DP cells by a bag $b$ and the $2k$ possible parents, i.e. anchoring guarantees, of each vertex $v$ in the bag.
+This determines the DP table size and runtime of $n^{O(\omega k)}$.}

-Our DP is substantially different from that in~\cite{AlthausFHKRS05} which is tailored to HSTs.
-While the DP for planar graphs in~\cite{LaueM08} has similarities to our construction for tree metrics, a notable difference lies in the indexing of their cells by distances.
+Our dynamic program for tree metrics is substantially different from {the aforementioned DP by Althaus et al.}~\cite{AlthausFHKRS05} that is tailored to {HSTs.} {Further, }while the DP for {the plane, the two-dimensional Euclidean space, by Laue and Matijevi{\'c}}~\cite{LaueM08} has similarities to our construction for tree metrics, a notable difference lies in the indexing of their cells by distances.
 In our case, such a strategy does not carry enough information; hence, we resort to indexing by vertices, as explained above, and retain more structure.